 Every foreign national must file a federal tax return with the Internal Revenue Service (IRS), and a state tax return with the Missouri Department of Revenue regardless of whether or not income was received.
 What type of return should be filed is dependent upon whether or not income was received.

-Note that the deadline for filing most tax returns has been extended to Wednesday, July 15.
+Note that the deadline for filing tax returns is Thursday, April 15, 2021.

 The tax year you are reporting on is for the previous calendar year (January 1 – December 31.)

 When the phrase “tax return” or “return” is used, it is referring to the actual tax return (1040NR) and accompanying forms (Form 8843).

 The staff of the Office for International Students and Scholars is not trained in tax laws and cannot give tax advice or assist with the filing of your return and does not endorse any listed services.
 We are providing this information to you to help you meet the requirement of filing your tax return.

 Remember that the Internal Revenue Service will never contact you via email.

 Any communication from someone who claims to be the IRS should not be opened, as it likely contains some sort of virus or malware.
 Never provide your Social Security number (SSN) or individual taxpayer identification number (ITIN) to anyone via an email.

 The IRS requires employers to report wage and salary information for employees on Form W-2.
 Your W-2 also reports the amount of federal, state and other taxes withheld from your paycheck.
 The information on your W-2 is extremely important when preparing your tax return.
 W-2 forms will be mailed mid to late January.